 “The harder the climb the sweeter the view.”

-Long gone are the days when learning a language had a prevalent grammar approach.
+Gone are the days when language learning had a prevalent grammar approach.
 While learning grammar rules is one of the pillars for becoming a confident communicator, this will not take you far if you have trouble understanding your interlocutor.
 Shift your focus of attention to what your real weaknesses are.

 Hopefully, some of this advice might be of help.